AndreasFaust/react-raster/README.md

 Either a Box/Grid contains Boxes or regular elements/components.

 ## What about cssMode `grid` and `flex`?
-`cssMode` is the prop, that defines what CSS-layout-engine `react-raster` should use.
+`cssMode` is the prop, that defines which CSS-layout-engine `react-raster` should use.
 `grid` uses Grid-Layout, `flex` the older Flexbox. `grid` is default, but if the user’s browser does not support it, it automatically falls back to `flex`.

 ## Advanced Example